TapPineapple/my-hugo-website/content/about.md

 +++
-title = "About Me"
+title = "About"
+description = ""
-date = "2023-04-09"
+date = "2024-10-22"
-aliases = ["about-us","about-hugo","contact"]
+aliases = ["about-us", "about-hugo", "contact"] author = "Adin Jura"
-[ author ]
-  name = "Hugo Authors"
 +++

 Welcome to my Webiste!
 My name is Adin, I am currently studying Cybersecurity at Western Washington University and Whatcom Community College.
-I'm working as a student employee with WWU ResTek as a Server Admin.
+I'm working as a student employee with WWU doing IT work.

-I like building servers and trying to break them (sometimes without trying), I also like to reverse engineer games.
+I like building servers and trying to break them (usually not on purporse), I also like to reverse engineer games.